-The research was carried out in Mathira East zone, Mathira East district Kenya with an aim of influencing on the academic capability of the mentally retarded in inclusive in primary schools.
+The research was carried out in Emgwen division, Nandi central district Kenya with an aim of determining the factors affecting the academic performance of learners with mental deficit in regular schools.

-All relevant primary sources were visited in the process of gathering primary information.
+All relevant Primary sources were visited in the process of gathering Primary information.
 A descriptive design was employed and in this case, questionnaires and interview guides were used in the process of data collection.